mattyoung101/omicron/documentation/docs/omicam.md

 For information about how this value is calculated using the IMU, see the ESP32 and movement code page.

 ### Coordinate optimisation and interpolation
-The coordinate optimisation stage is achieved by using the Subplex local derivative-free non-linear optimisation algorithm [^4], re-implemented as part of the NLopt package[^5].
+The coordinate optimisation stage is achieved by using the Subplex local derivative-free non-linear optimisation algorithm [^4], implemented as part of the NLopt package[^5].
 This algorithm essentially acts as an efficiency and stability improvement over the well-known Nelder-Mead Simplex algorithm.

-**Talk more about numerical optimisation here? compared to solving**
+Subplex is capable of quickly solving systems that have no calculable derivatives with hundreds of variables, so in our case solving a two dimensional problem is trivial for it.
+Due to the fact that our system is overdetermined, it is not easy to solve and hence why we have to generate an approximate solution using an optimisation algorithm like Subplex (although, as mentioned later, it should be possible to generate a least squares solution).

 Our problem description is as follows: (**TODO not correct**)

 ![Mathematical description of optimisation problem](images/problem.png)

-The most important part of this process is the _objective function_, which is a function that takes an N-dimensional vector (in our case, an estimated 2D position) and calculates essentially a "score" of how accurate the value is.
-This objective function must be highly optimised as it could be evaluated hundreds of times by the optimisation algorithm.
+The most important part of this process is the _objective function_, which is a function that takes an N-dimensional vector (in our case, an estimated 2D position) and calculates a "score" of how accurate the value is.

 ![Objective function](images/objective_function.png)
 _Figure 4: map of objective function for a robot placed at the centre of the field.
 White pixels indicate high accuracy areas_
 _and black pixels indicate less accurate areas.
-This takes up to 30 seconds to calculate for all 44,226 positions._
+This takes up to 30 seconds to calculate for all 44,226 positions (this shows_
+_why a brute force search would not work in competition)._

 ![Objective function 3D visualisation](images/field_heightmap3.png)
-_Figure 5: if we treat the value of the objective function as a heightmap, we can also generate a 3D visualisation of it_
+_Figure 5: another visualisation of the objective function, instead shown by treating it as a heightmap in Blender._

-The known geometry of the RoboCup field is encoded into a "field file".
-This is a binary Protcol Buffer file that encodes the geometry of any RoboCup field (including SuperTeam) by dividing it into a grid, where each cell is true if on a line, otherwise false.
+The known line layout/geometry of the RoboCup field is encoded into a "field file".
+This is a binary Protocol Buffer file written to disk, and is essentially a bitmap where 1 pixel = 1cm, white if line and black if no line.
+The reason for recording it as a Protobuf instead of a bitmap is because the format is theoretically capable of storing grids of any resolution, such as 0.5cm if more accuracy was desired.
-Increasing the resolution of the grid will increase its accuracy, but also increase its file size.
 We use a 1cm grid, which stores 44,226 cells and is 42 KiB on disk.
-This takes about 2 seconds to generate on a fast desktop computer, and is copied across to the LattePanda SBC.
-The field file is generated by a Python script which can be easily modified to support an arbitrary number of different field layouts, such as SuperTeam or our regional Australian field.
+This takes about 2 seconds to generate on a fast desktop computer using a Python script that can be modified to support any field geometry such as SuperTeam or our regional Australian field.

+Unfortunately, due to the expensive raycasting, calculating this objective function is very expensive.
+However, with smart use of caching and memoisation, we were able to achieve enormous performance improvements (in the magnitude of something like 100x faster).
+This works by having Omicam store the results of each set of raycasts it does to the static field file to an in-memory cache.
+Since the field file never changes, when the optimisation algorithm needs to look up that grid cell in future, it can simply pull the results from the cache instead of needlessly recalculating them.
+This means the only raycasting we do is on the incoming camera frame, saving a heap of time.
+Since the robot is often still, we have extremely low cache miss rates most of the time.
+In theory, it would also be possible to generate this in-memory cache completely offline for more performance, although we currently do not.

 ![Field file](images/field_file.png)
 _Figure 6: visualisation of the field data component of the field file.
 In the original 243x182 image, 1 pixel = 1cm_

-Although a derivative-based algorithm may be more efficient at solving the problem, we could not determine a way to calculate the derivative of the objective function in a way that was easier than just using a derivative-free algorithm.
-Especially considering the low dimensionality of the problem, a derivative-based algorithm wasn't really required.
+In theory, our optimisation problem could actually be represented as a non-linear least squares probblem (rather than a non-linear derivative free problem), and could thus be solved using standard algorithms like the Gauss-Newton or Levenberg-Marquardt algorithms.
+However, due to a lack of mathematical knowledge I decided to just use the simpler derivative-free algorithm instead.

 With the robot's position now determined to the highest accuracy possible, the final step in the localisation process is to smooth and interpolate this coordinate.
 The optimisation algorithm can produce unstable results, especially in